What is microdermabrasion?

 Microdermabrasion is a minimally invasive skin treatment which buffs away the outermost layer of the skin to create a smoother and younger appearance.

 What is microdermabrasion used for?

 Microdermabrasion is typically used as a cosmetic procedure to treat wrinkles, sun-induced pigmentation (darkened skin), acne scarring, enlarged pores and ‘stretch marks’.
-It may be combined with medications applied on the skin to treat acne.
+It may be combined with medicines applied on the skin to treat acne.

 What does microdermabrasion involve?